Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/HashMap"

-Re-exports all named exports from the "effect/HashMap" module as "HashMap".
+Re-exports all named exports from the "effect/HashMap" module as `HashMap`.

 **Signature**